Chapter 2: Color Theory

 Let me be crystal clear here.
 I am not saying that 2D is lacking details if you compare to 3D.
 I am saying that 2D can afford some minimalism (a simple ramp or a brush stroke) that 3D (PBR cartoon) cannot.
 You may see this in Lou Romano’s work for example.
 But it does not make one medium better than the other.

-On a famous movie produced in Canada, the art director would keep asking for gradients everywhere.
+On a feature movie produced in Canada, the art director would keep asking for gradients everywhere.
 Can I have a gradient from the head to the feet ?
 And one from the foreground to the background ?
 And one from the left side of the character to the right ?

 I let you imagine how the light rigs would look after this kind of comments.